Rhinoplasty Surgery Procedure: Step by StepFacial Plastic Surgery

 - Applying creams that contain vitamins A, E, Aloe Vera, collagen, and Vitamin C.

-Revision rhinoplasty, also known as corrective rhinoplasty and secondary rhinoplasty, is a nose surgery performed to eliminate nasal deficiencies that were not completely corrected in the initial rhinoplasty.
-In this surgery, the nostrils are symmetrized, the tip of the nose is repaired, and the deviation of the nasal septum is corrected.
+Revision rhinoplasty, also known as corrective rhinoplasty and secondary rhinoplasty, is a nose surgery performed to eliminate nasal deficiencies that were not completely corrected in the initial operation.
+In this surgery, the nostrils are symmetrized, the nose tip is repaired, and the nasal septum deviation is corrected.
 Respiratory disorders that have emerged after the first surgery are eliminated, and the dents on the nose are removed.
 If you are dissatisfied with the outcome of your previous nose job, you can perform a revision rhinoplasty at least a year after the first operation.

 In some cases, the surgeon has to get a cartilage graft from the patient's ear or rib to correct and reshape the structure of the nasal tip.
 Therefore, the recovery period of corrective rhinoplasty is a bit longer.
 During this period, avoid going to crowded places and do the same things you did after your initial nose job.

 Although traditional rhinoplasty has numerous advantages, many prefer to get a nose job without surgery to avoid anesthesia complications and have a shorter recovery period.
 Nonsurgical rhinoplasty, commonly known as liquid rhinoplasty, is a cosmetic procedure involving injecting hyaluronic acid gel into the nasal tissues to alter the nose's shape and size or eliminate the nasal deficiencies caused by the initial nose job.
 Although rhinoplasty without surgery has low risks and side effects, its results only last 8 to 12 months.